-MALA 5371 (3-3-0) U.S. Intellectual and Social History
+MALA 5371 (3-3-0) U.S. Intellectual and Social History (HIST 4305)

 A study of the successive paradigms or world views in Western-American civilization and the presuppositions underlying them.
 Social and cultural features will be emphasized to illustrate this development.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Periodically.

-MALA 5372 (3-3-0) The Arts and the Creative Process
+MALA 5372 (3-3-0) The Arts and the Creative Process (ART 4380, COMA 4380, MUSI 4380)

 A study of the human process involved in the creation of the Arts, including an analysis of the visual and performing arts.
 The study will include perception, criticism, and factors which integrate, influence, and create the arts.
 Field trips required.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Fall, Spring, Online.

-MALA 5373 (3-3-0) Hymnology
+MALA 5373 (3-3-0) Hymnology (COMA 4305, MUSI 4305)

 A study of hymns, emphasizing periods of historical development and their practical use in the church worship service.
 A study is also made of the poetical, musical, scriptural, and theological make-up of hymns.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Spring.

-MALA 5375 (3-3-0) Church Music Administration
+MALA 5375 (3-3-0) Church Music Administration (MUSI 4306)

 A study of administration, processes, procedures, and policies concerning the church music ministry.
 The course will focus on practical matter to prepare the student to become an effective church music administrator.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Spring.

-MALA 5376 (3-3-0) Drawing and the Liberal Arts I
+MALA 5376 (3-3-0) Drawing and the Liberal Arts I (ART 4303)

 A study of drawing, including problems of graphic representation of form, shape, and space in relation to pictorial composition.
 Advanced skills and techniques will be studied, with a variety of media, techniques, and subjects being explored.
 Lab fee.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Spring, Summer.

-MALA 5377 (3-3-0) Painting and the Liberal Arts
+MALA 5377 (3-3-0) Painting and the Liberal Arts (ART 4309/4310)

-A study of painting which stresses the fundamental concepts of painting with acrylics and/or oil.
+À study of painting which stresses the fundamental concepts of painting with acrylics and/or oil.
 Students will complete nine (9) paintings of various types and formats during the semester, adequately demonstrating the use of the various elements of art.
 Lab fee.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Spring, Summer.
 May be repeated for credit when content changes.